kyma-project/cloud-manager/docs/user/resources/04-70-10-aws-vpc-peering.md

 ```

-Create a new managed policy **CloudManagerPeeringAccess** with following permissions:
+Create a new managed policy **CloudManagerPeeringAccess** with the following permissions:
 ```json
 {
     "Version": "2012-10-17",